California Spinal Cord Injury Lawyer

 Spinal cord injuries are categorized as “catastrophic” injuries as they often result in permanent impairments and paralysis.
 The spinal cord can't simply grow back like other body tissues.
 These serious and lasting disabilities can completely change your life and may result in the need for long-term or lifelong care.

 Victims of spinal cord injuries are typically left with permanent disabilities ranging from arm movement problems to total paralysis from the neck down (quadriplegia).
 It has been estimated that over 12,000 people every year in the United States sustain traumatic spinal cord injuries.
-By far, vehicle accidents are the leading cause of a spinal cord injury.
-In many cases, these type injuries are the fault of another individual.
+By far, vehicle accidents are the leading cause of spinal cord injury.
+In many cases, these types of injuries are the fault of another individual.

 If you or someone you love has suffered a spinal cord injury as a result of someone else's negligence in California, you have the right to hold that party liable for your losses and resulting disabilities.

-Due to the fact that spinal cord injuries generally result in very long and expensive treatments, they can ruin the victim's career and quickly become an overwhelming financial burden.
+Because spinal cord injuries generally result in very long and expensive treatments, they can ruin the victim's career and quickly become an overwhelming financial burden.

 Many victims of spinal cord injuries face a lifetime of medical and rehabilitation expenses, lost income, and pain and suffering.
 Due to these significant lifetime damages, injury victims need to choose a spinal cord injury lawyer that has the resources, expertise, and a track record of success.

-A skilled Los Angeles personal injury lawyer at Injury Justice Law Firm LLP will be able to discuss the facts and circumstances of your individual case with you, perform a case evaluation, and assist you with obtaining the financial recovery you deserve after your accident.
+A skilled Los Angeles personal injury lawyer at Injury Justice Law Firm LLP will be able to discuss the facts and circumstances of your case with you, perform a case evaluation, and assist you with obtaining the financial recovery you deserve after your accident.

-Our personal injury law firm has extensive experience with all types of spinal injuries of various complexities, from spine compression to disc herniation.
+Our injury law firm has extensive experience with all types of spinal injuries of various complexities, from spine compression to disc herniation.
 Our legal team specializes in one area of practice – obtaining the maximum just compensation for your injuries.

 Common Causes of Spinal Cord Injuries